arduino/help-center-content/content/Hardware Support/Generic/Set-a-UNO-Rev1-and-Rev3-or-Mega-board-to-DFU-Device-Firmware-Update-mode.md

 <h2 id="rev1">Short the HWB line (Rev1 models)</h2>

-If you're using an Rev1 model, you also need to assert and hold the **HWB line**:
+If you're using a Rev1 model, you also need to assert and hold the **HWB line**:

 1. Find the two HWB pads on the back of the board.